google/rappor/README.md

 Then run:

     $ ./demo.sh build  # optional speedup, it's OK for now if it fails

+This compiles and tests the `fastrand` C extension module for Python, which speeds up the simulation.

     $ ./demo.sh run

-The `build` action compiles and tests the optional `fastrand` C extension module for Python, which speeds up the simulation.

-The `run` action strings together the Python and R code.
+The demo strings together the Python and R code.
 It:

 1. Generates simulated input data with different distributions
 2. Runs it through the RAPPOR privacy algorithm